ethan-sorrell/sudoku-solver/README.md

 First time making a webapp in Clojure.

 The source is a huge mess, but everytime I think about cleaning it up I realize I made so many wrong choices it'd be easier to just rewrite.
-The core algo is really just 3-4 nested reduces.
+And now I did, but not in way that interfaces with the rest of this app.
+If you just want to run a server to solve your sudoku problems, this app still works.
+If you want to look at some pretty source code to accomplish that, look [here.](https://gist.github.com/kawpuh/b7a842af2ca24e8a0c382b88ed1bbb62)
 ## Usage

 ```